In the households of Yixing, home of the celebrated purple clay teapots, ordinary potters are crafting something extraordinary.

 Preparing purple clay

-Preparing the clay is a lengthy process and closely guarded trade secret.
+Preparing the clay is a lengthy process and a closely guarded trade secret.
 In the past, workers descended into the mountain to carry the Zisha ore by hand.
 The ore was then left in the open for years, allowing temperature changes from season to season to break it down naturally.
 Workers then pared the piles, sorting the pieces with the highest concentration of the purple clay.
-The process was so inefficient it becomes a ritual.
+The process was so inefficient that it became a ritual.

 Teapot making process

-Purple clay is not only more sensitive to humidity and temperature, but also much harder in consistency than common clay, thus it requires advanced skills of artisan potters to work with the material.
+Purple clay is not only more sensitive to humidity and temperature, but also much harder in consistency than common clay; thus, it requires advanced skills of artisan potters to work with the material.
 Potters begin by beating a lump of aged clay into a flat sheet using bamboo tools.
-The walls, bottom and lid are cut from the same sheet of clay.
+The walls, bottom, and lid are cut from the same sheet of clay.
 The masters then shape the clay entirely by hand or with wooden spatulas.
-The body, spout, handle, lid and feet are all made separately, then assembled on a simple, hand-turned wheel, stuck together with a simple mixture of clay and water.
+The body, spout, handle, lid, and feet are all made separately, then assembled on a simple, hand-turned wheel, stuck together with a simple mixture of clay and water.

 tea making tools